 The CISRS scheme is the industry-recognised qualification for Scaffolding.
 There are several categories of CISRS cards

-Scaffolder When the operative has completed all of the above and have a current CITB Health, Safety and Environment test they are entitled to apply for his CISRS Scaffolder card.
+Scaffolder When the operative has completed all of the above and have a current CITB Health, safety and environment test they are entitled to apply for their CISRS Scaffolder card.

 When employing scaffolders you would ideally want the workforce to be made up of a reasonable ration of the above categories, the types of works they can carry out is outlined in the course content which is covered on this website.

 Trainee scaffolders cannot work on their own they must be directly supervised by a qualified scaffolder working alongside them as part of a squad.

 Advanced Scaffolder are only required in a squad if the works carried out is of an Advanced nature (i.e. complex design work, hanging scaffolds, support scaffolds etc).

 Q: How much do the CISRS courses cost?